 Libbi Ponce (they/them, she/her) is an Ecuadorian artist, born in 1997.
-Ponce makes sculptures, 360 degree VR videos, installations, and performances.
+Ponce makes sculptures, 360 degree videos, installations, and performances.
 In their writing and curatorial practice, Ponce hopes to increase the visibility and voices of historically underrepresented artists.
 They have attended the Oxbow School of Art, the Currents Undergraduate Residency at PAFA, the Yale Norfolk Undergraduate Residency, and ACRE.
 They hold a BFA in Studio Art and BA in Philosophy from the University of South Florida.
 Libbi is the founder/director of galeria juniin and Co-Director of Coco Hunday Gallery in Tampa, FL.
 Libbi is currently based in Guayaquil, Ecuador.

 As an artist, Ponce works with themes of Latinx-Futurism, grief, and modes of decolonization through a post-internet lens.
 From digital fantasy to physical, monumental immersion, Ponce's work embodies world-building sourced through archival research and memory.
 These generative fictions make way for imaginative narratives that re-examine historical metaphysical approaches.